Miscellaneous Fruits in the Southeastern U.S. by Anton Callaway.

 "They wandered about their lovely woods and copses, they sang their lovely songs; their fare was light — the fruits of their trees, the honey from their woods, and the milk of the animals who loved them." -Fyodor Dostoyevsky, from The Dream of a Ridiculous Man.Shameless Plug: Greengeeks® has been a fantastic Web services provider for the life of this website.
 I highly recommend them.
 They offer a huge number of services, far beyond what I use for this site, including plugins that offer e-commerce.
 If you are thinking about starting your own site, you can get started here: Greengeeks.com

-NOTE: Old texts are rendered as faithfully as possible within the limits of my curation time, attention to detail and OCR technology of the last 18 years.
+NOTE: Old texts are rendered as faithfully as possible within the limits of my curation time, attention to detail and OCR technology of the last 20 years (as of Dec.
+2022).
 I've taken the liberty of correcting obvious spelling errors (though I've left spellings that were correct at the time of the document's creation).
 My insertions are marked within square brackets, [like this -ASC].

 Vendor Partners of the Savory Institute's Land to Market Regenerative Agriculture Certification Program.Proudly sponsored by Dick's Tater Chips® Check out our whole product lyin' here!